cuhsat/fox/README.md

 The Swiss Army Knife for examining text files.
 Combining the power of many traditional tools like **grep**, **hexdump** and **strings** with the possibilities of modern **LLMs**, to leverage your forensic examination process.

-For more information, please see [forensic-examiner.eu](https://forensic-examiner.eu).
+For more information, please visit [forensic-examiner.eu](https://forensic-examiner.eu).

 ![](docs/img/demo.png)